pnp/blog/content_to_be_cleaned/microsoft-365-pnp-community-june-2021-update.md

     by [Markus Moeller](https://twitter.com/moeller2_0) which is a small demo sample is a **action** based messaging extension created using the Teams Yeoman Generator.
-It posts a simple adaptive card to the Team\'s news channel but \'as a bot\' and with an action to update the same adaptive card again and again.
+It posts a simple adaptive card to the Team's news channel but 'as a bot' and with an action to update the same adaptive card again and again.
 If you are interested on Microsoft Teams samples, we have just released also new [Microsoft Teams sample gallery](https://aka.ms/teams-samples).